 (c) MCEs shall ensure development and maintenance of an individualized health educational plan for members whom their provider has identified as requiring specific educational intervention.
 The Authority may assist in developing materials that address specifically identified health education problems to the population in need;

 (d) An explanation of ICC services and how eligible members may access those services.
-MCEs should ensure that ICC-related education reaches potentially eligible members, including those with special health care needs including those who are aged, blind, or disabled, or who have complex medical needs or high health care needs, multiple chronic conditions, mental illness, chemical dependency, or who receive additional Medicaid-funded LTCSS;
+MCEs should ensure that ICC-related education reaches potentially eligible members, including those with special health care needs including those who are aged, blind, or disabled, or who have complex medical needs or high health care needs, multiple chronic conditions, mental illness, chemical dependency, or who receive additional Medicaid-funded LTSS;

 (e) The appropriate use of the delivery system, including proactive and effective education of members on how to access emergency services and urgent care services appropriately;

-(f) MCEs shall provide written notice to affected members of any significant changes in program or service sites that affect the member’s ability to access care or services from MCE’s participating providers.
+(f) MCEs shall provide written notice to affected members of any significant changes in provider(s), program, or service sites that affect the member’s ability to access care or services from MCE’s participating providers.
 The MCE shall provide, translated as appropriate, the notice at least 30 days before the effective date of that change, or as soon as possible if the participating provider has not given the MCE sufficient notification to meet the 30-day notice requirement.
 The Authority shall review and approve the materials within two working days.

 (12) MCEs shall provide an identification card to members, unless waived by the Authority, that contains simple, readable, and usable information on how to access care in an urgent or emergency situation.
 The cards are solely for the convenience of the MCE, members, and providers.